soniakandah/notw-revisited/34-Yet_to_Learn.md

 I sounded the strings, one at a time.
 When I hit the third it was ever so slightly off and I gave one of the tuning pegs a minute adjustment without thinking.

-“Here now, don’t go touching those,” Josn tried to sound casual, “you’ll turn it from true.”
-But I didn’t really hear him.
+“Here now, don’t go touching those,” Josephine tried to sound casual, “you’ll turn it from true.”
+But I didn’t really hear her.
 The singer and all the rest couldn’t have been farther away from me if they’d been at the bottom of the Centhe Sea.

 I touched the last string and tuned it too, ever so slightly.
 I made a simple chord and strummed it.
 It rang soft and true.
 I moved a finger and the chord went minor in a way that always sounded to me as if the lute were saying sad.
 I moved my hands again and the lute made two chords whispering against each other.
 Then, without realizing what I was doing, I began to play.